 What frame & truss specialists do

-Frame & truss specialists have to understand the qualities of timber best suited to carry and support building structure.
+Frame & truss specialists have to understand the qualities of timber best suited to carry and support a building's structure.
 They calculate quantities; interpret plans and specifications before undertaking construction, and ensure the finished product is fit for purpose and of a high standard.
 Work is mostly carried out indoors in a large manufacturing facility, working with saws, cranes, hoists and your main tool of the trade – the nail gun.
 For more complex builds they may also travel to sites to oversee the fitting and standing of frames.

 Frame & truss qualifications